Information on private renting, including paying a deposit, and issues with your landlord

 The Redress Scheme

 If you found your property through a lettings agent, or if your property is managed by an agent, they should be part of a Redress Scheme.
 This means the agent must follow a code of conduct and follow a complaints procedure.
 You will have a free independent service to resolve disputes should you have any.
-Your lettings agent should fall under one of three approved schemes:
+Your lettings agent should fall under one of two approved schemes:

 |Redress Scheme Name||Telephone||Website|